JulioJu/scholarProjectWebSemantic/README.md

 ```sh
 $ pushd ../scholarProjectWebSemanticFusekiDatabase && fuseki-server > /dev/null 2> /dev/null & ; popd &&  rm -Rf target && mvn -P \!webpack
 ```

+## Jena doc

+* Note that Fuseki documentation has several break links.
+Use Google to search pages pointed by dead links.

+* For Java documentation, to see in wish project of Jena is (e.g. ARQ, Fuseki, Core, etc.) check the start of URL.

+* All JavaDoc for all projects are at https://jena.apache.org/documentation/javadoc/

 # Teacher's instructions